arduino-cli

 You may also be interested in

-The offical arduino-cli documantation
+The official arduino-cli documantation

 Serial Port Troublehooting on Linux